bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 printf("Done.
 Create hillshade pixel buffer: time = %.3f milliseconds\n", (t2-t1)*1000);
 ```

-So basically, time separately each piece of code you parallelize, so that you can run with various number of threads and see the impact on the runing time for parallelizing that specific part.
-And the total compute time will show the impact of the parallelization on the overall running time.
+So basically, time separately each component of code you parallelize, so that you can see the speedup of parallelizing it.
+The total compute time will show the overall speedup of  parallelization the code.